Spinning Babies® is a paradigm of physiological release rather than mechanical.

 In this way, Spinning Babies® extends the concepts of Optimal Fetal Positioning™ (OFP), which was a recent, break-through concept in childbirth education.
 See more in What is Spinning Babies?

 Childbirth educator Pauline Scott coined the phrase Optimal Fetal Positioning to describe the work of Midwife Jean Sutton.

 These two women published Understanding and Teaching Optimal Fetal Positioning in 1996.
-I believe OFP (as it’s come to be known by) is a break through concept.
 Jean Sutton brings to our awareness the importance of mother’s posture and positions in pregnancy, in labor and also the importance of baby’s engagement into the pelvis at about 38 weeks.
 Their book includes several tips and bits of birth stories.

 Why don’t randomized control studies support Optimal Fetal Positioning when midwives and doulas do?